 The Race-on indicator lamp 1 can indicate errors by flashing.
-The flashing occurs for up to five seconds after actuating the Race-on tip switch.
+These are indicated up to five seconds after the Race-on tip switch is actuated.

 Blink codes referring to KTM RACE ON are only displayed once and not repeated.